- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Stroll Connecticut’s longest stretch of beach

-Heading to the coast is a must-do in Connecticut.
+Heading to the coast is one of those must do things in Connecticut.
 If you’re in search of a long, welcoming beach, the 2-miles of sand at Hammonasset Beach Park in Madison are calling your name.
-See all 15 of Connecticut’s best beaches here.

 Stop by The Mark Twain House